 Step 4.
 Check Align partition to optimize for SSD box, and click Start Clone.

-This operation will clone only used part by default.
-If you need to clone every aspect of the old HDD, make sure to check Sector by sector clone box.
+If you need to clone every aspect of the old HDD, make sure to check Sector By Sector Clone box.

 If you cannot boot from the cloned SSD, try changing the boot sequence in BIOS or disconnecting the HDD and boot again.